Supply Chain Management

 Additionally, GC manages suppliers using a modern system that can constantly connect with suppliers in tandem with auditing their capacity and assessing their performance to ensure conformity with the Supplier Code of Conduct, which covers ESG issues.
 The company also places importance on working closely with suppliers to plan the procurement of replacement raw materials to enable business continuity in case of emergencies.
 Accordingly, meetings with key suppliers take place on a monthly basis.
 The meeting agenda covers both short-term and long-term raw material delivery plans, plant maintenance planning, performance, and corrective actions to be taken in case of problems.

-of suppliers acknowledge and comply with the Supplier Code of Conduct
+Supplier Code of Conductof suppliers acknowledge and comply with the Supplier Code of Conduct

 GC’s suppliers are categorized into feedstock suppliers, e.g., condensate and crude oil, and non-feedstock suppliers, which include contractors, machinery dealers, material and equipment dealers, waste management companies, freight forwarding companies, etc. GC’s major supplier is PTT Public Company Limited.